brian7704/TAK_Meshtastic_Gateway/README.md

 - Send and receive chat messages between the TAK client and Meshtastic app

 TAK Meshtastic Gateway currently only supports sending and receiving chat and PLI messages.
 Other data types such as data packages, markers, images, etc, are not supported due to the limited bandwidth of Meshtastic networks.

+## Known Issues

+There is a bug in the takproto library which causes an exception in TAK Meshtastic Gateway when parsing XML CoT data.
+There is a [PR](https://github.com/snstac/takproto/pull/16) that will fix the issue once it is merged.

 ## Installation